Autoproof/contract/sources/output/autoproof_Document.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
+1434: Only exclusive rights owner or author of the bid can approve
+5688: Only exclusive rights owner can set the cost
+8086: Not enough funds
+12393: Data hash can't be empty
+14555: Exclusive rights transfer is not available
+19061: Only exclusive rights owner can get funds
+22537: Only author of the bid can approve
+28490: Authorship can't be empty
+37377: Can't approve without a bid
+54709: Authorship hash can't be empty
+59821: Description hash can't be empty
+61678: Only owner can get funds
+62718: RootHash hash can't be empty